bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Initializers run once at boot and never again, so referencing a reloadable constant there would cause Rails to raise a `NameError`.
-A constant that is never reloaded, such as the `MoneySeriablizer`, has no such problem, and can be used in initializers freely.
+A constant that is never reloaded, such as the `MoneySerializer`, has no such problem, and can be used in initializers freely.

 INFO: Technically, you can autoload classes and modules managed by the `once` autoloader in any initializer that runs after `:bootstrap_hook`.